Rose West: Domestic violence

-When each of the West children reached the age of seven, they were assigned numerous daily chores to perform in the house; they were seldom allowed to socialise outside the household perimeters unless either Fred or Rose were present, and had to follow strict guidelines imposed by their parents, with severe punishment—almost always physical—being the penalty for not conforming to the household rules.
+When each of the West children reached the age of seven, they were assigned numerous daily chores to perform in the house.
+They were seldom allowed to socialise outside the household unless either Fred or Rose were present, and had to follow strict guidelines imposed by their parents, with severe punishment—almost always physical—being the penalty for not conforming to the household rules.
 The children feared being the recipients of violence from both parents, but Rose inflicted the vast majority of the physical abuse.
-The violence was sometimes irrational, indiscreet or just inflicted for Rose's gratification; she always took great care not to mark the children's faces or hands in these assaults.
+The violence was sometimes irrational, indiscreet or just inflicted for Rose's gratification.
+She always took great care not to mark the children's faces or hands in these assaults.

+Fred informed Stephen that he would have to have sex with his mother, Rose, by the age of 17.

-First Heather, and then her younger brother Stephen (born 1973), ran away from home; they returned to Cromwell Street after several weeks of alternately sleeping rough or staying with friends; they were each beaten upon their return.
-Between 1972 and 1992 the West children were admitted to the casualty units of local hospitals thirty-one times; the injuries were explained as accidents and never reported to social services.
+First Heather, and then her younger brother Stephen, ran away from home.
+They both returned to Cromwell Street after several weeks of alternately sleeping rough or staying with friends, and they were each beaten upon their return.
+Between 1972 and 1992 the West children were admitted to the casualty units of local hospitals 31 times.
+The injuries were explained as accidents and never reported to social services.
+In 1980, Anne Marie was found to have an ectopic pregnancy and gonorrhea.

 On one occasion, as Stephen was mopping the kitchen floor with a cloth, Rose accidentally stepped into the bowl of water he had been using.
-In response, Rose hit the boy over the head with the bowl, then repeatedly kicked him in the head and chest as she shouted: "You did that on purpose, you little swine!"
-On another occasion Rose became furious about a missing kitchen utensil, then grabbed a knife she had been using to cut a slab of meat, repeatedly inflicting abrasions to Mae June's chest until her rib cage was covered with light knife wounds.
+In response, Rose hit the boy over the head with the bowl, then repeatedly kicked him in the head and chest as she shouted, "You did that on purpose, you little swine!"
+On another occasion Rose became furious about a missing kitchen utensil, grabbed a knife she had been using to cut a slab of meat, and repeatedly inflicted abrasions to Mae June's chest until her rib cage was covered with light knife wounds.
 All the while Mae screamed, "No, Mum!
 No, Mum!" as Heather and Stephen stood by, sobbing helplessly.

 Even Fred was a sporadic victim of his wife's violence.
-On one occasion in August 1974 Rose pursued Fred with a carving knife in her hand; Fred was able to slam shut the door of the room into which he had run as Rose lunged at him with the knife, resulting in the knife embedding itself in the door and three of Rose's fingers slipping down the blade, almost severing them from her hand.
-In response, Rose calmly wrapped her hand in a towel and said: "Look what you done, fella.
+On one occasion in August 1974 Rose pursued Fred with a carving knife in her hand.
+Fred was able to run into a different room and slam the door shut behind himself as Rose lunged at him with the knife.
+The knife embedded itself in the door, and Rose's hand slid down the blade, almost severing three fingers.
+In response, Rose calmly wrapped her hand in a towel and said, "Look what you done, fella.
 You've got to take me to the hospital now."